 - Onions & garlic: The foundation of flavor in almost every recipe.

-- Spices & seasonings: Smoked paprika, cumin, salt, black pepper, cayenne pepper, dried oregano, and onion powder add flavor
+- Spices & seasonings: Smoked paprika, cumin, salt, black pepper, cayenne pepper, dried oregano, and onion powder for flavor.
+If you don’t have smoked paprika, feel free to use plain paprika.

-- Legumes: Lentils and kidney beans make up for the absence of meat.
+- Legumes: Lentils and kidney beans are protein rich and make up for the absence of meat.

 How to make sweet potato lentil chili